braziljs/eloquente-javascript/05_higher_order.md

 Your solution might look a lot like the first half of the `textScripts` example.
-You again have to count characters by a criteria based on `characterScript`, and then filter out the part of the result that refers to uninteresting (script-less characters).
+You again have to count characters by a criterion based on `characterScript` and then filter out the part of the result that refers to uninteresting (script-less) characters.

 {{index "reduce method"}}

 Finding the direction with the highest character count can be done with `reduce`.
-If it's not clear how, refer back to the example earlier in the chapter, where `reduce` was used to find the script with the most characters.
+If it's not clear how, refer to the example earlier in the chapter, where `reduce` was used to find the script with the most characters.